miracuse/miracuse.github.io/docs/adventuring/combat/damage.md

 # Damage

 In most cases, **a successful attack from a Player or an enemy will inflict one box of Physical damage**.
-Various Kits and spells can modify attacks.
-For instance:

--   Add additional Physical/Mental damage
--   Target enemies in an area-of-effect
--   Add status effects like blindness
--   Create environmental effects like setting the environment on fire.
+This is the case regardless of whether the attack comes from a sword, arrow, fireball, or anywhere else.

+However, various Kits can modify attacks.
+[Techniques](../../classes/soldier/index.md) can add damage and effects like knockback.
+[Items](../../classes/alchemist/index.md) like grenades deal damage in an area-of-effect.
+[Cantrips and Spells](../../classes/mage/index.md) might ignite enemies, pin them to the ground with gravity, or change the terrain.

 Similarly, enemies may have abilities that do the same for their attacks.

-Players are encouraged to get creative in combat encounters.
-Try combining different Kits to produce new results.
-While you can always make a basic attack, there's nothing stopping you from using your turn to recruit bystanders or taunt the guard captain.

 ### Defense